 Ashley-Bria Leo is a relauncher who spent four years in military intelligence for the US Air Force followed by an entrepreneurial venture.
-While on career break she moved to a new city, completed an accelerated, executive MBA program and discovered the brand new Wells Fargo Glide-Relaunch program.
+While on career break, she moved to a new city, completed an accelerated, executive MBA program, and discovered the brand new Wells Fargo Glide-Relaunch program.
 She applied and was one of the few accepted to this competitive return to work internship program.
-We speak with Ashley-Bria at a milestone moment- she is starting Glide-Relaunch the following week.
-Ashley also attended our virtual iRelaunch Return to Work Conference and reported on LinkedIn how valuable she found it.
-We will talk to Ashley-Bria about her career path, her relaunch and what she is thinking at this moment before she starts her return to work program.
+We speak with Ashley-Bria at a milestone moment: a week before she starts the Glide-Relaunch program.
+Ashley-Bria also attended our virtual iRelaunch Return to Work Conference and reported on LinkedIn how valuable she found it.
+We talk to Ashley-Bria about her career path, her relaunch and what she is thinking at this moment before she starts her return to work program.

 Carol Fishman Cohen: Welcome to 3,2,1 iRelaunch, the podcast where we discuss strategies, advice, and success stories about returning to work after a career break.
 I'm Carol Fishman Cohen, the chair and co-founder of iRelaunch and your host for today.
 Today, we welcome Ashley-Bria Leo.
 Ashley-Bria is a relauncher who spent four years in military intelligence for the US Air Force followed by an entrepreneurial venture.